wendyverdonk93/docs/content/faq/general/ssl-certificate-update.md

 ---

-title: "SSL Certificate Renewal Jan 2020"
+title: "SSL Certificate Renewal January 2020"
 Weight:
 meta_title: "FAQ General - SSL Certificate renewal - MultiSafepay Support"
 meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
 As well as Support pages for Payment Method, Tools and General Questions.
 You can also find the contact details of our Support Team and Integration Team."